Skip to content

 The caller must provide application_id and recording_id explicitly.

-class McapReader
+McapReader

 Read chunks from an MCAP file.